Image via Variety.com

 Avengers films usually have the most exciting mid-credit scenes.
 The Avengers first introduced Thanos and Age of Ultron revealed the Gauntlet.
 Again, I think the Avengers will need some reinforcements and there will be a few characters not yet seen that may have inherit interests in stopping Thanos, even without a proper introduction.
 The aforementioned Nova is a candidate, but there’s Captain Marvel, who we already know will have her own movie soon and already exists in the MCU.
 There is also Beta Ray Bill (just give me Beta Ray Bill).
 An extremely outside candidate is Adam Warlock, who played a big part in the Infinity War comic, but probably wont be introduced til Guardians of the Galaxy Vol. 3.
 Namor is the last best guess.
 This could also lay the groundwork for the Illuminati, but that is more likely to happen in 2019.

 Sorry about the length.
 I did put “comprehensive” in the headline.
 Whether you read all 2,000+ words or just skimmed, thanks for giving me your time.
-You could use this time to re-watch the films or read someone else’s ideas, So I am appreciative of your attention and your click.
+You could use this time to re-watch the films or read someone else’s ideas, So I appreciate your attention and your click.